blueblur0730/modified-plugins/source/confogl_system/README.md

 3. Forgetest, for his [improved code](https://github.com/Target5150/MoYu_Server_Stupid_Plugins/tree/master/The%20Last%20Stand/predictable_unloader) on predictable unloader.

-4. Powerlord and fdxx for the codes of [nativevote](https://github.com/fdxx/l4d2_nativevote)

-5. F1F88 for the extension [log4sp](https://github.com/F1F88/sm-ext-log4sp).
+4. F1F88 for the extension [log4sp](https://github.com/F1F88/sm-ext-log4sp).

-6. Many others that have contributed to confogl project that were not mentioned.
+5. Many others that have contributed to confogl project that were not mentioned.